TaporGaming/hpbar-redux/README.md

  # HPBAR + HP Tracker Redux for Zandronum

-An mod that is fully reimagineable version from the origina HPBar Mod
+An mod that is fully reimagineable version from the original HPBar Mod by PKmX